pkt-cash/pktd/btcutil/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://Copyfree.org)

-Package btcutil provides bitcoin-specific convenience functions and types.
+Package btcutil provides bitcoin-like convenience functions and types.

 This package was developed for btcd and adapted to pktd, intentionally designed so it can be used as a standalone package for any projects